wn5865/natour/readme.md

 ### Manage your booking

-- Check the tour you have booked in "My Bookings" page in your user settings.
-You'll be automatically redirected to this page after you have completed the booking.
+- Check the tour you have booked in "My Bookings" page.
+- You'll be automatically redirected to this page after you have completed the booking.

 ### Leave a review

-- Once you've booked a tour, you can write a review on the tour in "My Bookings" page
+- Once you've booked a tour, write a review on the tour in "My Bookings" page
 - You can edit or delete your reviews
-- Reviews are shown on tour details page
+- Your reviews will be shown in the middle of tour details pages

 ### Bookmark tours

-- After logging in, go to tour details page
-- Click bookmark button on the top
+- In tour details pages, click bookmark button on the top
 - Go to your account profile
 - Check your bookmarks in 'My Bookmarks' page